Essential Gear for Your Day Hike Packing List

 Sun protection isn’t just about avoiding sunburn, it’s also important to prevent heat exhaustion and heat stroke which are both serious medical conditions.

 Sunscreen, sunglasses, and lip balm are all day hiking essentials.
-Depending on your risk factors and the sun exposure on the specific trail you’ll be hiking you may also want to carry a hat and/ or UPF rated clothing.
+Depending on your risk factors and the sun exposure on the specific trail you’ll be hiking you may also want to carry a hat and/ or UPF rated clothing. // Here are the sunglasses I am obsessed with.

 Pro Tip: My favorite brand of sunglasses is Sunski.
 They’re lightweight, durable, stylish, reasonably priced and made from recycled materials.